sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 This document may evolve over time as generative AI tooling and community expectations change.
 Contributors should refer to the latest version when preparing contributions.

+This document may evolve over time as generative AI tooling and community expectations change.
+Contributors should refer to the latest version when preparing contributions.
 This document was inspired by many other open source projects AI usage polices and documents such as `scikit-learn`_ and `LLVM`_.

 .. _scikit-learn: https://scikit-learn.org/dev/developers/contributing.html#automated-contributions-policy